georgejkaye/georgejkaye.github.io/_posts/2021-09-02-contending-with-contensis.md

 Although saying this, it probably takes just as long to get a working knowledge of HTML as it is to figure out what's going on with Contensis, so maybe it is a possibility.
 What the system really needs is the *option* to go 'under-the-hood' and let us manipulate the actual HTML.
 This strikes the perfect middle-ground: people who don't know what they're doing can continue about their business while we can get stuck in at the source.
-Editing the source direclty makes it a lot easier to manipulate the code of the page: we can copy and paste our widgets rather than having to try and find the three-pixel sweetspot that lets us drag it into the next column.
+Editing the source directly makes it a lot easier to manipulate the code of the page: we can copy and paste our widgets rather than having to try and find the three-pixel sweetspot that lets us drag it into the next column.
 There are plenty of editors that allow you to swap between wysiwyg and raw HTML on the fly.
 Since we're still only letting people edit the actual content of the page, we don't need to be too concerned about people messing up the consistent theming.
 And if we're worried about people not knowing what they're doing, we can lock away the option until they've done some training course.